 - ½ cup (120 ml) of olive oil + 1 tablespoon (15 ml) for pita bread

 - 1 tablespoon (15 ml) of Italian Flat Leaf Parsley, roughly chopped

 - 1 package of your favorite pita bread

-- Sprinkling of fleur de sel sea salt
+- A sprinkling of fleur de sel sea salt for the pita

 - Drain and rinse chickpeas.
 Set aside 1 tablespoon (15 ml) of chickpeas for garnish.
 And keep the two cans.

-- Add tahini, lemon, garlic, salt and cumin.
+- Add lemon juice, garlic, salt and cumin.
 Pulse until combined and smooth.
-While the machine is running, slowly add ½ cup (120 ml) of the oil.
+While the machine is running, slowly add ½ cup (120 ml) of the olive oil.

 - Transfer into a serving bowl, drizzle with a little more olive oil, garnish with fresh parsley and sprinkle with cumin.

-- Brush pita bread with remaining oil and sea salt and grill on both sides.
+- Brush pita bread with remaining oil and grill on a grill pan of BBQ, on both sides.
+Sprinkle with sea slat.
+Stack the pita and cut into quarters and serve.

 - Serve grilled bread with the hummus.